Mineral industry of Armenia

 The Teghut Mine (opened in December 2014) contains a copper and molybdenum deposit valued at over US$15 billion and has destroyed over 350 acres of Armenia's little-remaining forested land.
 The operator of the mine, Vallex Group, will pay only about 10% of revenues in taxes.

 The mineral industry is one of the main sectors of the Armenian economy and in 2017 accounted for 30.1% of its exports.

 Armenia is a major producer of molybdenum, which is used in some high-quality forms of steel, and other alloys.
 The Zangezur copper-molybdenum complex possesses large molybdenum reserves that are concentrated in the Kajaran deposit.
-Besides molybdenum, Armenia has significant deposits of copper and gold; smaller deposits of lead, silver, and zinc; and deposits of industrial minerals, including basalt, diatomite, granite, gypsum, limestone, and perlite.
+Besides molybdenum, Armenia has significant deposits of copper and gold; Smaller deposits of lead, silver, and zinc; and deposits of industrial minerals, including basalt, diatomite, granite, gypsum, limestone, and perlite.

 Mines

 According to the Armenian Development Agency, Armenia has more than 670 mines of construction and aggregate minerals, including 30 base metal and precious metal mines.
 Among these mines, about 400 mines, including 22 base metal, non-ferrous metal and precious metal mines are currently being exploited.

-Among the base metal and precious metal deposits, there are 7 copper-molybdenum mines, 3 copper mines, 13 gold and gold-polymetallic mines, 2 polymetalilc mines and 2 iron ore mines.
+Among the base metal and precious metal deposits, there are 7 copper-molybdenum mines, 3 copper mines, 13 gold and gold-polymetallic mines, 2 polymetallic mines and 2 iron ore mines.

 In addition to those mines registered in the state inventory of mineral resources, there are an additional 115 deposits of various deposits that have been discovered.